VaibhavPaliwal0007/OOPS/README.md

    }
    ```

-   Now how to make this function overloading (add one) we  can change the function name of add() to operator+.
+   Now how to make this operator overloading (add one) we  can change the function name of add() to operator+.
    Then in the main body we can write a.operator+(b) and it will work. or we can simple write

    ``` Complex c = a + b; //this is  called as operator overloading. ```